Why wait? Save time and avoid lines with advance tickets.

 Air: The Atmosphere Outside and Inside Your Classroom

-This new course will focus explicitly on the teaching practices that support Next Generation Science instruction.
+This free course focuses explicitly on the teaching practices that support Next Generation Science Standards (NGSS) instruction.

-Engage with pedagogical practices that support Next Generation Science instruction in order to facilitate student ownership of their learning.
+Engage with pedagogical practices that support NGSS instruction in order to facilitate student ownership of their learning.
 Experience learning situated in lessons that focus on gaining a deeper understanding of climate, atmosphere, and their relationship with the Earth.

-• Experience phenomena-driven lessons which model three dimensional teaching and learning that supports NGSS appropriate for students in grades 3 to 8.
-(Common to all courses)
+• Experience phenomena-driven lessons which model three-dimensional teaching and learning that supports NGSS appropriate for students in grades 3 to 8.

 • Engage with practices that establish and maintain learning environments to support students as they develop ownership of their learning.